Dottie Lamm

 Dorothy Louise Vennard Lamm (born May 23, 1937) is an American feminist, women's rights activist, educator, author, and speaker.
-She was First Lady of Colorado during her husband Richard Lamm's three terms as Governor of Colorado (1975–1987), and unsuccessfully ran for the United States Senate as the Colorado Democratic candidate in 1998.
+She was First Lady of Colorado during her husband Richard Lamm's three terms as Governor of Colorado (1975–1987).
+In 1998, was the unsuccessful Democratic nominee in the election for United States Senate in Colorado.
 She wrote a weekly column for The Denver Post from 1979 to 1996 and later published three books.
 She was inducted into the Colorado Women's Hall of Fame in 1985.

 Early life and education

 Dorothy Louise Vennard was born in New York City in 1937.
 She has one sister.
 She grew up in Palo Alto, California, where her father worked as a civil engineer.
 She earned a BA at Occidental College in Los Angeles.

 After college, she began working out of Denver as a stewardess for United Airlines.
 She met Richard Lamm at a party in 1959; they married in 1963.
 She then began working as a psychiatric social worker.
 In 1967 Lamm earned her Master of Social Work at the University of Denver.